 The source object from which the points/particles are to be obtained should be dragged into this field.
-The object can be a mesh object or an X-Particles emitter or domain object.
+The object can be a mesh object or an X-Particles emitter.

 This setting controls the radius of the volumetric rendered area.
 The larger this is, the larger the 'halo' area around each vertex/particle.

 As the radius decreases, the result becomes a small, very detailed volume.
 For large radius values, the overall result is a smoother appearance more like a solid sphere.

-The size of the voxels in the domain object.
+The size of the voxels to use.
 Reducing this will give a smaller halo and greater details.
 If the Radius setting is very small, you may need to increase the voxel size significantly to render the points in the volume.

 Note that you should be careful with this setting.
 If the value is too small the render may fail (especially with values approaching zero).
 But setting it too high uses a substantial amount of memory and it may result in out-of-memory errors if rendering on a GPU.
 Unfortunately it isn't possible to define what is too low or too high, as it depends on other scene settings.

 Color drop-down menu

 This is a list of parameters from which you choose to output a density and colour.
 In the node editor these are divided into several sub-menus but there is one long list in the attribute pane.

 - those obtained directly from a particle from an X-Particles emitter

-- those obtained from an X-Particles xpDomain object
+- those obtained from an X-Particles ExplosiaFX object

 This menu has no effect if the selected option is not available in the source object.
 This means that it has no effect at all for mesh objects or splines since there are no options in the menu relevant to those objects.